BYU-Idaho values suggestions and ideas that can improve the university.

 If the student has not completed the workshop before grades are posted at the end of the student’s next semester of enrollment the student’s academic status will not return to Satisfactory Academic Standing.

 The AASW hold does NOT restrict the ability to register for courses.
-AASW holds only restrict the student's ability to have their Academic Warning or Probation lifted at the end of the semester.
+An AASW hold only restricts the student's ability to have their Academic Warning or Probation lifted at the end of the semester.
 If the student does not complete the AASW Workshop by the end of their next semester of enrollment, their academic status will not change.

 Students on Academic Warning and Probation are automatically enrolled in the online version of AASW.
 It is recommended that all students (both online and on-campus students) complete the online AASW.
 However, the Student Records and Registration Office offers some on-campus workshops.
 The on-campus AASW Workshops are listed below: